Ian-Kimori/File-Permissions-On-Server/README.md

 This finds directories where “others” have:
 -perm -007:

-/ → scan entire filesystem
+/ → scan the entire filesystem recursively

 -perm -007 → find directories where others have rwx (o+rwx) — meaning permission 7